Marysville Chess Club

 Look at the diagram below, Whites Bishop on c4 is “bad” but “active” since it resides outside the pawn chain.
 Even though it has the stigma of “bad.”
 The Black Bishop on c6 is considered to be a “good” Bishop but it is not nearly as “active” as its White counterpart.
 This example shows us that the terms “good” and “bad” are useful for basic definition, but don’t take them too literally!
 In general, if your Bishop is serving a useful function you can happily toss the “good” and “bad” terminology out the window.

-This month’s chess tip comes from a book by Larry Evans titled “The 10 Most Common Chess Mistakes”, chapter four page 79.
+This chess tip comes from a book by Larry Evans titled “The 10 Most Common Chess Mistakes”, chapter four page 79.
 It is a lesson about how dangerous it can be to ignore pins and at the same time how you can take advantage of pins.
 Look at the position in diagram 1 below.
 Larry Evans explains “The pin is by far the most frequently encountered tactical theme.
 A pinned piece is immobilized because it must shield a more valuable piece (or square) behind it.
 There are two kinds of pins: absolute and relative.
 An absolute pin means the pinned piece can’t move because doing so exposes the king to capture, which is illegal.
 A relative pin means the piece is free to move, but at its own peril.
 In general, it’s a good idea to break pins as soon as possible.
 Rd7 is the only place White can move his rook without costing material, but White is in no hurry to swap queens.
 Instead he broke the pin by the natural 1.Qd7? diagram 2, and probably expected 1…Rf8.
 But 1…Re1+ 2.
 Kh2 Rc1 suddenly set up a new pin – this time against the king instead of the queen.
 White resigned.”

 Diagram 1 Diagram 2

-May 2023 Chess Tip:
+Chess Tip: 8

-This month's Chess Tip we are going to talk about the square of the pawn.
+This chess tip we are going to talk about the square of the pawn.
 This works well in king and pawn endgames.
 Learning the square of the pawn can save you from trying to calculate long variations in a position.
 Look at the first diagram, can the white pawn make it to the queening square?
 It depends on who is to move.
 If white to move, the little guy would be able to run into the endzone and score!
 If Black to move, the Black king can catch the pawn and stop it from promoting.
 Here is how it works: Draw a diagonal line from the pawn to the back rank as seen in diagram 1.
 Then draw a square from that file to the same rank as your pawn and then back down to the back rank as seen in diagram 2.
 If the enemy king is in this square or can enter this square on move, then the king can catch the pawn.
 If the enemy king is out of this square or unable to enter it, then the pawn can score!

 Diagram 1 Diagram 2

-April 2023 Chess Tip:
+Chess Tip: 9

 -